-Setting up investment properties are exciting.
-The sky’s the limit with the possibilities that are going to happen for you moneywise, and you can almost taste the success.
-After you get a few under your belt, you may decide to sell off one or two of the lower-producing rental properties and have that cash to put down on some other homes.
-Only to find when you go to sell, there are taxes in place to take a big chunk of the money you’ve earned.
-So, what do you do?
-Is there for you to avoid taxes when you sell a rental property?
+Building a portfolio of investment properties can be exciting.
+The sky’s the limit with the possibilities of appreciation and cash flow, and you can almost taste the success.
+After you get a few properties under your belt, you may decide to sell off one or two of the lower-producing rental properties and use that equity to purchase a larger investment with higher returns.

 How much tax will I pay when I sell my rental property?

 The tax we are referring to is called Capital Gains tax.
 It only occurs when you sell an asset for more than you acquired it for, making the income you get from the sale the capital gains.
 You can avoid the tax if you have owned and lived in the house for two years within a five year period of the sale and you haven’t excluded another home’s sale from taxes within that two year period.

 Tax Loss Harvesting

 When the property sells you get credits for the loss that go toward your capital gains on the property.
-You are not able to purchase a nearly identical asset within 30 days before or after the sale, or you will be subject to the Wash Sale Rule.
+If you are not able to purchase a nearly identical asset within 30 days before or after the sale, you will be subject to the Wash Sale Rule.
 If you are subject to the Wash Sale Rule, you will be disqualified from harvesting a loss and must pay up.
-Make sure you speak with your accountant before making any decisions about taxes, though.
+It’s important to speak with your accountant to make a plan before attempting any tax loss harvesting.

 Need help purchasing a home with a 1031 exchange?
 We know a guy.
 Actually, we know several who happen to be in your area.
 Our top local agents not only know what it takes to serve you, but they also do it at a discount rate.
 Call 1-833-2-CLEVER or complete our online form to get connected a top-rated local agent that will list your home with a discounted commission rate.